-

 It is not usually because you have ascites alone.
 It is usually because your body is holding onto too much water relative to sodium, which can make your blood dangerously diluted.

 Navigating the hidden fallout of advanced fluid retention is the ultimate exercise in physical vulnerability.
-It strips away your structural comfort, hijacks your body's plumbing baseline, and forces you to play a high-stakes guessing game against an internal landscape that is actively expanding behind your back.
+It strips away your structural comfort, hijacks your body's plumbing baseline, and forces you to play a high-stakes guessing game against an internal tsunami that is actively expanding behind your back.

 Why Did I Need a Wheelchair for Liver Failure and Cirrhosis?